 Limitation of Liability Act of 1851

-The Rhine Law Firm has fought two limitation of liability battles in recent years.
+The Rhine Law Firm has fought two limitations of liability battles in recent years.
 In both situations, the issue was aggressively litigated.
-We are thankful that the Court resolved the issue in our clients favor in both instances.
-Despite these ultimately positive experiences, we have profound appreciation for the difficulties these issues present and the effective manner that they are prosecuted by vessel owners.
+We are thankful that the Court resolved the issue in our clients’ favors in both instances.
+Despite these ultimately positive experiences, we have a profound appreciation for the difficulties these issues present and the effective manner that they are prosecuted by vessel owners.

 As you can see, admiralty law is quite different than the law of the land.
 If you or a loved one has been injured or suffered a loss at sea, you need to speak to a Wilmington maritime law attorney.
 The legal team at Rhine Law Firm can answer any questions you may have.